Sanshain/web-hot-templates/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and...
 Eyeball!

+## Prepared template constisting out of the box of:

+- hot reloading with rollup && nollup (checked up)
+- typescript support (keep in mind: it might raise an error in console on start, but 'll be work fine)
+- due hot reloading works faster x5 then without it

+# HMR usage:

 ## Usage

 HMR is supported both with [Nollup](https://github.com/PepsRyuu/nollup) or with Rollup itself with (very experimental) [rollup-plugin-hot](https://github.com/rixo/rollup-plugin-hot).